-Chart based on 18 repair trips.
+Chart based on 19 repair trips.
 The repair cost chart excludes repairs made under warranty, do-it-yourself repairs, and repair trips that include maintenance.

 2011 Hyundai Elantra Touring 4dr Wagon

-138-horsepower 2.0L I4 4-speed automatic FWD
+138-horsepower 2.0L I4 5-speed manual FWD

 Thumping in rear end, was discovered to be right rear sway linkage.
 Manufacture defect, part to be ordered, mechanic took it off car.
 Now has no rear sway linkage said to be safe to drive without Update: was called by dealer told part not available for month.
 Decided to email corporate office and tell them that was unsatisfactory in our eyes.
 Next day dealership phones and say they have part go figure.

 As mentioned in another repair, told dealer about a noise when turning recommended brake service.
 Did it same noise took it back needed new strut under warranty.
 Still paid 200 for a brake service not needed.

 Electronic Power Steering (EPS) light came on when I started the car in the morning.
 Had to drive to work with no power steering.
 For the afternoon drive back home, everything seemed fine.
 Brought car to dealer for service.
 Work was covere

 Steering rack replaced under warranty.
 EPS light came on in summer of 2013 and car lost power steering for a day.
 Ok next day but garage did software update.
 Happened again in December and dealer said steering rack to be replaced.